 View this post on Instagram

-- The first option is using oral medications such as Valium by mouth to relax the patient.
-The Valium typically relaxes the patient enough that they can doze off and sleep.
+- Oral medications such as Valium: Taken by mouth, the Valium typically relaxes the patient enough that they can doze off and sleep.
 However, because this is not a general anesthesia, there may be times when the patient may be awake or aware—and that’s OK because we use local anesthetic injections to numb the areas on which we’re working so the patient is not feeling pain or discomfort during the procedure.

-- Another option is to use what is called an IV sedation, and that is where we deliver sedating medications through an intravenous line that allows more rapid titration of the level of anesthesia moment-by-moment during the procedure.
-Still, this is not a general anesthesia so there may still be times when the patient is awake and aware—but this is less likely to be the case with IV sedation.
+- IV sedation: We deliver sedating medications through an intravenous line that allows more rapid titration of the level of anesthesia moment-by-moment during the procedure.
+Still, this is not general anesthesia, so there may still be times when the patient is awake and aware—but this is less likely to be the case with IV sedation.

 Who administers the IV sedation?